design-juspay/Blend-v1/memory-bank/progress.md

 - Component showcasing is well-organized with proper visual hierarchy
 - All components have been streamlined by removing unnecessary props like `testId`
 - Self-documenting code preferred over verbose documentation comments
+- Hooks have been enhanced with better TypeScript typing and flexibility
+- useClickOutside hook refactored to support multiple refs for better component integration

 ## Known Issues
 - Some CSS styling may need fine-tuning for perfect alignment